davidedantonio/create-fastify-app/README.md

 At this point the command add the `fastify-postgres` to you application with the given information for your [Postgres](https://www.postgresql.org/) connection.

+### `add:pov`

+This option add `point-of-view` plugin to you fastify project. `point-of-view` decorates the reply interface with the view method for manage view engines that can be used to render templates responses.
+You can decide to install one of the following template engines:

+- ejs
+- ejs-mate
+- nunjucks
+- pug
+- handlebars
+- marko
+- mustache
+- art-template

 ## Eject your application

 **Note: this is a one-way operation.
 Once you eject, you can’t go back!**